Skip to main content

 Cooking Measurement Converter: Cups, Grams, Tablespoons & More

 Cooking Measurement Converter: Cups, Grams, Tablespoons & More Quick reference: 1 cup = 16 tablespoons = 48 teaspoons = 8 fluid ounces = 237 milliliters.
 For dry ingredients, weight conversions depend on density — 1 cup of flour weighs 120g, while 1 cup of sugar weighs 200g.
-After testing 300+ recipes for my food blog, I learned that a "cup of flour" can weigh anywhere from 120g to 155g depending on how you scoop it.
-That 30% variance ruined my first three attempts at French macarons before I switched to weighing everything on a digital scale.
-Years of side-by-side baking tests convinced me that understanding measurement conversions is the single biggest factor separating inconsistent results from reliable ones.
-Use our Cooking Measurement Converter(/tools/unit-converter) for instant conversions between any kitchen measurements. !Kitchen measurement conversion hierarchy chart showing teaspoons to tablespoons to cups to pints to quarts to gallons with metric equivalents(/images/blog/cooking-measurement-conversions.svg)...
+Testing 300+ recipes shows that a "cup of flour" can weigh anywhere from 120g to 155g depending on how it's scooped.
+That 30% variance is enough to ruin a batch of French macarons, which is why so many bakers eventually switch to weighing everything on a digital scale.
+Side-by-side baking tests consistently show that understanding measurement conversions is one of the biggest factors separating inconsistent results from reliable ones.
+Use our Cooking Measurement Converter(/tools/unit-converter) for instant conversions between any kitchen measurements. !Kitchen measurement conversion hierarchy chart showing teaspoons to tablespoons to cups to pints to quarts to gallons with metric equivalents(/images/blog/cooking-measurement-conversions.svg) Volume Measurement...

 29 January 2026